kchulj/kchulj/README.md

 I am interested in financial derivatives as well as blockchain technologies - DeFi, DLT, IPFS, Smart Contracts, Web3.

-- At @bosagora, I cntributed to the BOSAGORA blockchain development and worked on tasks involving consensus protocols, cryptography, transactions.
+- At [BOSAGORA](https://github.com/bosagora/), I cntributed to the BOSAGORA blockchain development and worked on tasks involving consensus protocols, cryptography, transactions.
 - At [Wavebridge](https://wavebridge.com/en), I developed and maintained in-house fund management tools for monitoring the department's assets and exposures.

 **Languages and tools:**